Lima Memorial Health System Logo

 How the Test is Performed

-The slit-lamp is a low-power microscope combined with a high-intensity light source that can be focused as a thin beam.
+The slit-lamp is a low-power microscope combined with a high-intensity light source that can be focused as a thin, slit-like beam.

 You will sit in a chair with the instrument placed in front of you.
 You will be asked to rest your chin and forehead on a support to keep your head steady.

 The health care provider will examine your eyes, especially the eyelids, cornea, conjunctiva, sclera, and iris.
 Often a yellow dye (fluorescein) is used to help examine the cornea and tear layer.
-The dye is either added as an eyedrop.
-Or, the provider may touch a fine strip of paper stained with the dye to the white of your eye.
+The dye is added either by touching a small strip of paper to your eye or by adding it as an eyedrop.
 The dye rinses out of the eye with tears as you blink.

 Next, drops may be placed in your eyes to widen (dilate) your pupils.
 The drops take about 15 to 20 minutes to work.
 The slit-lamp examination is then repeated using another small lens held close to the eye, so the back of the eye can be examined.